Photosynq/PhotosynQ-Documentation/docs/instruments/caliq.md

 ## Test Connection

 Before starting to calibrate the MultispeQ, check if the instruments are communicating properly.
+Open the Instrument Settings and select **CaliQ Connection** under **Instrument Tests**.
+When using a Calibration Assistant, the connection will be tested as part of the assistant.

 ## About